Azure-Samples/azure-ml-federated-learning/mlops/internal_silos/README.md

     ./ps/ProvisionVanillaSetup.ps1
     ```

+> Please note that will need to log in to Azure.
+Just follow the instructions in the terminal.

 > If you need to modify any file after having completed step 3, you will need to either modify the file _from within the docker environment_, or _modify on your local machine and rebuild the docker environment_ for the changes to be taken into account.